Swapnanil-Gupta/UFMarketPlace/README.md

 About:
 ----
 UFMarketplace is a web-based platform exclusively designed for the University of Florida community, enabling students and staff to post and browse product listings.
-Built with Golang for the backend and Angular 17.0.5 for the frontend, the platform provides a simple and secure way for users to showcase items for sale and connect with potential buyers or sellers.
+Built with Golang for the backend and React for the frontend, the platform provides a simple and secure way for users to showcase items for sale and connect with potential buyers or sellers.

 Contributors:
 ----